The Student Room GroupThe Student Room Group

 Here's what Swansea University says about its International Relations with a Year in Industry course.

-International Relations at Swansea is ranked: • 4th in the UK for Teaching Satisfaction (Guardian University Guide 2025) • Top 15 in the UK Overall (Guardian University Guide 2025) • International relations at Swansea University is ranked in the Top 250 in the World (QS World University Rankings by Subject 2025)
+• 7th in the UK for Student Voice* (NSS 2025) - assessed under Politics • 13th in the UK for Teaching Satisfaction (Guardian University Guide 2026) • Top 25 in the UK Overall (Guardian University Guide 2026) • In the Top 250 in the World (QS World University Rankings by Subject 2025) *based on the average positivity score per theme in the NSS 2025 when ranked against universities as featured in the Times Good University Guide.

-• Study in one of the select departments in the UK to offer the British Parliamentary Studies modules where you will be taught by our specialist academic staff and members of parliament.
+Based on our stunning Singleton Park campus, in parkland overlooking Swansea Bay on the edge of the Gower Peninsula, you will have the opportunity to: • Study in one of the select departments in the UK to offer the British Parliamentary Studies modules, where you will be taught by our specialist academic staff and members of parliament.
 You will also visit the House of Commons in London. • Look behind the headlines to the key players in world politics, exploring important ideas and how can we solve conflict or achieve cooperation. • Understand the patterns of behaviour between nations, their leaders and corporations, focusing on the interactions and inter-relationships between philosophical, political and economic thought.

 Source: Swansea University